ChalmersGU-data-structure-courses/dsabook/src/markdown/08-binary-trees/03-implementing-binary-trees.md

 [key-value pair]{.term}.
 Every `BinaryNode` object also has two pointers, one to its left child and another to its right child.

-    class BinaryNode:
-        BinaryNode(elem, left, right):
+    datatype BinaryNode of T:
-            this.elem = elem    // Element for this node.
+        elem: T            // Element for this node.
-            this.left = left    // Pointer to left child.
+        left: BinaryNode   // Pointer to left child.
-            this.right = right  // Pointer to right child.
+        right: BinaryNode  // Pointer to right child.

-        isLeaf():
+        isLeaf() -> bool:
             // Return true if a leaf node, false otherwise. return this.left is null and this.right is null